RoboXGamer/mkdocs-material-yt-test/docs/mc-forge-modding.md

 ## Getting Started

 **Minecraft Forge** is a modding framework, designed to allow different mods to load and work together to be compatible.
-Through the years, there has been many changes in the Forge tooling to make working with mods as seamless as possible.
-It is now easier than ever to start making your own mod.

 ### Introduction